1 - Overview

 QuotaQuota set in the usage policy

-Connected API Key NameAPI Key name connected to the usage policy
+Linked API Key NameAPI Key name linked to the usage policy

 Table.
 Usage policy tab detailed information items

-• When calling an API, you must call with the Key value of the API Key connected to the stage in the ‘x-scp-apikey’ header.
+• When calling the API, you must use the key value of the API Key associated with the stage in the ‘x-scp-apikey’ header.

-• Usage policies are connected at the stage level, but quotas are calculated per method checked for API Key usage.
+• Usage policies are linked at the stage level, while quotas are calculated per method that is checked for API Key usage.

 JWT (JSON Web Token) is an open standard (RFC 7519) used for user authentication.
-JWT is a claim-based web token that stores information about the user in an encrypted token using JSON format.
+JWT is a claim-based web token that stores user information as an encrypted token using JSON format.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Authentication menu on the Service Home page.
-This will take you to the Authentication List page.
+2. On the Service Home page, click the API Gateway > Authentication menu.
+You will be taken to the Authentication List page.

 • Enter or select the required information.